trevorhsong/trevorhsong.github.io/_pages/teaching.md

 author_profile: true
 ---

+I think the best teaching outcome is igniting the curiosity in the heart and instilling some philosophy in the mind.

 ## Lecture Notes
   * Stochastic Processes and Simulation.
 Credits to <a href="http://people.stern.nyu.edu/jreed/">Josh Reed</a>.
 Notes.
   * Game-Theoretic Basis for Business Analytics.
 Under Construction.